This page guides you through the six basic steps involved

 </HTML>

-is to spend a few hours learning the basics of HTML, the standard
+spend a few hours learning the basics of HTML, the standard web page

-web page coding language.
-An excellent resource for this
+coding language.
+An excellent resource for this purpose is the

-and maintain, and many web site owners opt to pay a small monthly
+and many web site owners opt to pay a small monthly fee for these

-fee for these services, which can majorly enhance your web site's
+services, which can enhance your web site's ability to attract

 Message boards